Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 })
 ```

-## Switch to Callback-Based baseline APIs
+## Switch to Callback-Style APIs over Observables and Promises

 A short general note before we continue.